dewittkane/table-legacy/NOTES.md

-[] - Add Modal Confirmation to Add a Game Page
+[] - Add Modal Confirmation to Log a Game Page
 [] - Paginate search results
+[] - Delete row button from Log a Game Page